georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 </div>

 Let's change the `Side length a (px)` value to 50 and re-apply the extension.
-The program will create a triangle like this.
+The program will draw a triangle like this.
+We know the side on the right hand is `a`.

 <div style="max-width:300px">
   <img class="img-fluid pb-2" src="/images/ext1/ext1-triangle-drawing-2.svg" alt="Triangle drawing 2">